scholarslab/Geoloader/README.md

 ## Usage

-First, provide connection parameters in a YAML configuration file:
+First, provide connection parameters in a YAML configuration file (see `.geoloader.example`):

 ```yaml
 postgis: